-- The Village receives revenues from the State in the form of mortgage tax and State aid.
+- The Village receives revenues from the State in the form of mortgage tax, State aid and grants.

 - The Village is its own assessing unit and assesses properties as of January 1 annually.

 - Village taxes cover all services rendered by the Village, including police protection, maintenance of public roads, snow plowing of public roads, safety inspections of properties, zoning and other local laws, board of appeals, planning board and site and architectural review board.

 Muttontown is in the Town of Oyster Bay.
 It is a residential community encompassing 4,530 acres in Nassau County, Long Island, New York.
 The Village’s chief access roads are Route 106 and Route 25A.